ERodzB/devops-terraform-challenge/README.md

 | devops-ec2-security-group-arn | The Security group ARN in which the Chat-App EC2 instances will be created in. |
 | devops-alb-security-group | The Security group ID which the Application Load Balancer will be using. |
 | devops-shared-services-security-group | The Security group ID which the Ansible server will be using. |

+# How does the EC2 instances gets it's configuration from the Ansible server
+* Everytime a EC2 instance gets launched it executes de nodejs.sh bash script which is in charge of executing the right commands for:
+1. Creating the Ansible SSH key
+2. Know the instance private IP (This step is required for the Ansible server to know to which server the ansible playbook will run)
+3. Connecting to the Ansible server and executing a Script that adds the server to the hosts inventory and executes the node.yaml playbook.